 This guidance is aimed at those who are developing, implementing (or commissioning) questionnaires to gather colleague feedback for doctors’ revalidation.
 This could be an independent provider or organisation where doctors work.

-Organisations which employ, contract or oversee doctors’ practice must ensure doctors are supported to collect the required supporting information by being given access to relevant data and systems and sufficient time to participate in annual appraisal effectively.
+Organisations which employ, contract or oversee doctors’ practice must ensure doctors are supported to collect the required supporting information by being given access to relevant data and systems and sufficient time to participate in annual appraisal effectively (GMC: Effective clinical governance for the medical profession).
 This includes systems that allow doctors to reflect on feedback from their colleagues.

 The purpose of the criteria below is to make sure information gained through colleague feedback is robust, fair and helps doctors to reflect on their practice.